rokasSimon/CountryHolidayChecker/README.md

 ## Usage

-You can open swagger [here](https://localhost:8081/swagger/index.html).
+You can open swagger [here](https://localhost:8081/swagger/index.html) from a running docker container.